aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-monitoring.md

 ### Notes

-This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created by this pattern in Prod 1 and Prod 2 Accounts.
-Make sure your account limit for EIP are increased to support additional 9 EIPs (1 per Subnets).
+This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created by this pattern in Prod 1 and Prod 2 AWS Accounts.
+Make sure your account limits for EIP are increased to support additional 9 EIPs (1 per Subnets).